 “I call on the Attorney General of the Federation to bring Julius Abure and other criminal elements to court to face their criminal prosecution which bothers on forgery, perjury and criminal conspiracy without further delay.”

-The Party has been plagued by factional disputes, leadership struggles, and allegations of corruption.
+This demand intensifies the ongoing turbulence within the Labour Party, which has been plagued by factional disputes, leadership struggles, and allegations of corruption.

 Analysts warn that such controversies could erode public trust in the party, weaken its organizational strength, and undermine its ability to build on electoral gains.